gosh-sh/docs/docs/working-with-gosh/gosh-web/members.md

 ![](../../images/gosh_web_Invite_to_DAO_by_link_03_shot_nickname.jpg)

-Enter a short comment who are you and click **Accept invitation**.
+Enter a short comment, who are you and click **Accept invitation**.

 ![](../../images/gosh_web_Invite_to_DAO_by_link_04_shot_comm_who_are_U.jpg)

 On the event page that opens, you can find a request for your acceptance as a member of the DAO.

-Click on it you can track the results of voting and discussions.
+Click on it, you can track the results of voting and discussions.

 ![](../../images/gosh_web_Invite_to_DAO_by_link_05_Page_dao.jpg)